jodawill/go-dl/README.md

 # Go-dl
 ## Introduction
-This is a command line tool for conducting multi-source downloads in Go.
+This is a command line tool for conducting multi-source downloads written in Go.

 ## Usage
 ```